mamift/shakesta/README.txt

 Can only view their own campaigns.
 Can only view their own products.

-Procedure for creating new campaigns (deals).
+Procedure for creating new campaigns (deals):
+	- Create a new product (include at least the title, and original price)
+	- Create a new campaign (choose the existing product to use, then spefiy a title, discount price, terms, begin time and end time and category)

 ==== API ====
 The API can be interfaced with using this base URL: